 I can’t do it all.
 I’m one 1 mom, with 4 kids who specialize in undoing all my doing, and a husband who is away at work and comes home tired.
 If you are like me, focus on 3 areas that are going to be the most helpful to you if cleaned up.
 So in my case, it is August and the kids are back to school.
 I am focusing on the 3 rooms in my home that will effect my kids having a great school year:

 - kitchen desk / homework station.

+Cleaning up our mudroom right off the garage was the best idea when I started organizing the home.
 This was the first spot in our home to organize for the back to school season because I wanted my kids to be home to help. 😀 I mean, it is their stuff that makes it so messy, right?
 Here is our “before” but it’s really a “in the middle”.
 This doesn’t even show all the stuff hiding in their cubbies and the closet.

 Our mudroom has two closets for overflow storage.
 Building the home I thought they might end up being too much, but I am glad of course now we went with two.